GospelSounders/adventhymnals/content/03.church-hymnal/04.201-300/04.231-240/06.Lord,-at-Thy-Feet/docs.md

 ---
+title: |
-title: 236.
-Lord, at Thy Feet
+    236. Lord, at Thy Feet - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 236.
+Lord, at Thy Feet.
+Lord! at thy feet we humbly lie,  And knock at mercy's door;  With heavy heart and downcast eye  Thy favor we implore.
+    keywords:  |
-    keywords: Church Hymnal, Lord, at Thy Feet, Lord! at Thy feet we humbly lie,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Lord, at Thy Feet, Lord! at Thy feet we humbly lie.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 236. LORD, AT THY FEET
+####  Church Hymnal 1941,

 ```txt

 1.
 Lord! at thy feet we humbly lie,
 And knock at mercy's door;